VLucet/rgovcan/README.md

 ## List of functionalities

+### Search for records on the open portal that matches some keywords

 The function `opencan_search` performs basic queries and outputs a `tibble` with all the query results.

 ```R